bhavya754/Detecting-cancerous-cells-Gigapixel/README.md

 7. 007_multiple_levels_test_evalution.ipynb : Loads our two main models and evaluates it on 3 test images.
 This notebook also contains summary of experiments done, analysis, results, future work, utility and notes on metric design

-We uploaded all our files on GCP and we assume that the slides are in the sum folder in which the notebook is being run.
+We uploaded all our files on GCP and we assume that the slides are in the same folder in which the notebook is being run.
 We ran our models on a 16 CPU, 1 GPU VM instance.

+We had to split out project into several notebooks since memory overflow, and GPU utilisation was an issue, causing several failures.
+We decided to isolate the functionality to enhance readability and re-usability

+Project Summary.pdf contains a summary of the project.